kushalj/scripts/README.md

 # Bash Scripts for Development Automation

+!!!
+I generally only use ```./setup.sh``` for creating dev scripts.
+The rest is 'alpha'-stage project management rubbish.

 !!! file PROJECT_NAME.txt contains project name for script references e.g. 'kfe' (without the quotes)

 !!! file PROJECT_EXT.txt contains the project extension.
 So if the extended name is kfecom, this file contains 'com' without quotes.